* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Heat the gnocchi for 2-4 minutes or until it’s warmed through, stirring frequently.

-It’s best to use a heavy-bottomed pan so you have more control over the heat.
+Note: It’s best to use a heavy-bottomed pan so you have more control over the heat.
 You don’t want the pan to get too hot because this will overcook the gnocchi.

-The gnocchi came out of the pan slightly browned, adding a really nice flavor and texture to the dish.
+Results: This was my favorite method and the one I recommend.
+The plain gnocchi came out of the pan slightly browned, which added a really nice flavor and texture to the dish.
+And the gnocchi wasn’t mushy or dry, which were the pitfalls of the other methods.

-How to reheat gnocchi in the oven:
+How to reheat gnocchi in the oven

 1. Preheat the oven to 350°F (180°C).

-2. Put the gnocchi in an oven-proof dish along with the sauce.
+2. Put the gnocchi in an oven-proof dish along with the sauce and sprinkle over a tablespoon of extra water.

-4. Cover the gnocchi with some foil.
+3. Cover the gnocchi with foil.

-5. Heat the gnocchi in the oven for 10-15 minutes until it’s heated through.
+4. Heat the gnocchi in the oven for 10-15 minutes.

+The extra water helps create steam, and the foil traps this steam, which prevents the gnocchi from drying out too much.
 Towards the end of the reheating, you can remove the foil and sprinkle some cheese over the top of the gnocchi.
 It will melt into a gooey, creamy topping.

 The oven is best for large batches of gnocchi with lots of sauce.
 The more stuff there is to reheat and the more sauce there is, the less chance there is of the gnocchi drying out.

+Results: The oven gnocchi was a tiny bit dry but still tasted delicious.
+I didn’t add any extra cheese, but this would have made the dish even better.
 And I’ll repeat this because it’s important!
 Don’t reheat plain gnocchi in the oven.
 There’s nothing to keep it moist, so it will just totally dry out.

-How to reheat gnocchi in the microwave:
+How to reheat gnocchi in the microwave

-1. Put the gnocchi in a microwave-safe dish.
+1. Put the gnocchi in a microwave-safe dish and cover it with a damp paper towel.

-3. Heat the gnocchi in 20 seconds intervals on medium power until it’s warmed through.
-Stir the gnocchi after each 20 seconds.
+2. Heat the gnocchi in 20 seconds intervals until it’s warmed through, stirring the gnocchi in each break.
+One portion should take 40-60 seconds to heat.

 I also tested sprinkling the gnocchi with water and covering the dish with pierced plastic wrap.
 This worked fine, but I preferred the texture of the damp paper towel portion – it didn’t seem as mushy.

-How to reheat gnocchi in a steamer:
+How to reheat gnocchi in a steamer

 1. Set up your steamer* and bring the water to a gentler simmer.